iosbrain/NSNotificationCenter-Demo/README.md

 # NSNotificationCenter-Demo
 NSNotificationCenter in Swift 4: Intra-app communication, sending, receiving, listening, stop listening for messages.

 This is pretty basic folks -- but still very important.
-In terms of communication and coordination between objects in your app, and age-old debate is whether to use delegation or messaging/notifications.
+In terms of communication and coordination between objects in your app, an age-old debate is whether to use delegation or messaging/notifications.
 I'll let you think about it.

 Here’s the app we'll build: